Meet the 7 good pets for kids that are easy to care for:

 Although reptiles are generally sturdy creatures, they are still living creatures.
 And sturdy or not, young children shouldn't be allowed to handle them without a parent supervising the interaction.
 (Read more about pet safety for kids here.)

 When shopping for lizards, choose one that is relatively tame and doesn't try to bite.
-Good lizard choices include a bearded dragon or a gecko.
+Good lizard choices include leopard geckos and bearded dragon, as they are simpler to care or than some other species.

 Good snake choices include the corn snake, rat snake, or king snake.

 While reptiles and snakes are relatively easy to care for, they do have needs you'll want to consider before bringing one home.

 These include the following pet supplies to keep him comfortable: